Zulkhuu/self-driving-car/P2_advanced_lane_finding/README.md

 ### Finding Lane Pixels

 After undistorting, thresholding and warping, output binary image should have mostly lane markings.
 But we still need to find out which pixels are part of the left and right line.
 Approach used here is same as the sliding window approach offered in Udacity's Advanced Computer Vision lesson.
 We first split the histogram of x coordinates of the binary image pixels to find initial location of the left and right lane.
 Then we set up sliding windows to iterate across the binary activations in the image.
+It is implemented in LaneFinder class in [lane_finding.ipynb](lane_finding.ipynb) file.

 ![](assets/sliding_window.png)

 ### Fit curve
 Once we found out which pixels belong to lanes, we use Numpy's polyfit() function to fit lane pixels to second order polynomial.
 Resulting parameters are then used for calculating lane curvature.
+It is implemented in LaneFinder class in [lane_finding.ipynb](lane_finding.ipynb) file.

 ![](assets/fit_curve.png)